Stand Out Beauty Attracts Attention

 To see hundreds – possibly thousands – of people in a day and yet one individual, one individual’s feature can stand out from them all.
 That is something very special.

-It may be that this person’s stand out feature is more attractive because it is surrounded by the ordinary – both in terms of the rest of that person’s features and by the other people about them.
-When everything else is quite average it doesn’t take much to be above and beyond.
+It may be that this person’s standout feature is more attractive because it is surrounded by the ordinary, both in terms of the rest of that person’s features and by the other people around them.
+When everything else is quite average, it doesn’t take much to be above and beyond.

 But surely it has to be more than this.
 There will always be gradations when we measure quality – some will be rated more highly than others.
 The difference here is when we see something that is so much better than anything else – that stunning, exceptional beauty, a beauty that we can be fixated by.